Klipper3d/klipper/docs/G-Codes.md

 - `SAVE_VARIABLE VARIABLE=<name> VALUE=<value>`: Saves the variable to
   disk so that it can be used across restarts.
-All stored variables are loaded into the `printer.save_variables.variables` dict at startup and can be used in gcode macros.
+All stored variables are loaded into the `printer.save_variables.variables` dict at startup and can be used in G-Code macros.
 The provided VALUE is parsed as a Python literal.

 ### Resonance compensation